buildpacks-community/kpack/README.md

           name: sample-builder
         spec:
           image: cloudfoundry/cnb:bionic
-          # imagePullSecrets: # Use these secrets if credentials are needed to pull the builder
+          # imagePullSecrets: # Use these secrets if credentials are required to pull the builder
           # - name: builder-secret
         ```